 Then, we got to my “life palace”, which is the area from between the brows to the tip of the nose.
 Amber said that I’m not petty or narrow-minded but pointed out that I can be quite a spendthrift.
 I’d humbly agree with all the points, but if I may be honest, that really just sounds like the average millennial.

 The last bit we got to was my mouth.
 She said mine is a tad big in proportion to my face—which made me raise an eyebrow because I’ve been teased about my small lips many times before—but that it’s nothing to worry about.
 She also said that my somewhat distinct cupid’s bow means that I’m a good communicator, and that I’m as such tactful, convincing and good at keeping secrets.

 Did I walk away with a better sense of myself?
 Well, no, but much as I didn’t find the session particularly enlightening, the reading made me pay more attention to certain red flags.
 For example, I don’t watch my spending as much as I should, and getting called out on something that’s actually true made me sit up.
-No lie—I thought about how I can better plan my finances all the way home.
+Not gonna lie—I thought about how I can better plan my finances all the way home.
 I mean, we’re always trying to be a better version of ourselves, right?

 The one thing Amber didn’t do was delve deep into my flaws, which I reckon was out of kindness and courtesy.
 I’m sure I’d have gained some perspective just by hearing about them, but I wasn’t in the mood to beat myself up over stuff, so I decided not to ask.

 If you do give face reading a go and want to find a way to benefit from it, it’s worth asking about both the good and the bad.
 IMHO, a reading like that, even if not entirely accurate, can help you pick up on the small things you may otherwise miss (or sweep under the carpet).